CarlTBarnes/CaptureHide/README.md

 ## Requirements
 SetWindowDisplayAffinity() is available under Windows 7 and newer.
 The class dynamically loads User32.DLL and does GetProcAddress().
 If run under Vista or XP the program will load and run fine, it will not prevent capture.

+## MDI Issues

+Preventing capture on an MDI child window fails.
+The SetWindowDisplayAffinity() must be done on the MDI Frame.
+I modified the Class to add MDI methods that find the Frame (GetAnsestor Root).
+I uploaded a Frame test project CapHideMdiTest.cwproj and it all works.

+I have not implemented this in live code.
+If I did I would probably implement it all in the Frame and Post events for Capture Hide / Capture OK.
+The example is simple and hides the frame from the Client 1 procedure.